Coronavirus Pandemic Response

 - took the temperature of every child we interacted with;

-A New Normal
+Our New Normal

-We are working to resume our feeding and showering programs.
-And, through our outreaches, we continue to educate street-connected children on the importance of social distancing and how they can best protect themselves from contracting COVID-19.
+We continue to provide emergency medical care and educate street-connected children on the importance of social distancing and how they can best protect themselves from contracting COVID-19.

 Our Skills Training Center now operates as a quarantine center.
 We house a small group of boys over an extended period of time.
 The kids participate in music, dance and acting lessons.
 Play football and chess.
 Attend computer, English and math classes.
 Make sandals and liquid soap.
 Receive counseling in preparation for going home and back to school.